Josh Heupel: Tennessee

+2021 season

 Heupel was named the 27th head coach at Tennessee on January 27, 2021.
 In his first season with Tennessee, Heupel led the Volunteers to a Music City Bowl appearance and a final record of 7–6 (4–4 in conference).
 Heupel won the Steve Spurrier first year head coach award for the second time, sharing the 2021 award with Shane Beamer.

+2022 season

-In his second year at Tennessee, Heupel led the Vols to a 8–0 start, their best start since 1998, defeating Pitt for the first time ever (0-3 vs the Panthers prior), breaking a five-game losing streak to their rival Florida, a five-game losing streak to conference foe LSU, and a 15-game losing streak to rival Alabama, launching the Vols back into the top 2 in the AP Poll.
+In his second year at Tennessee, Heupel led the Vols to a 8–0 start, their best start since 1998, defeating Pitt for the first time ever (0–3 vs the Panthers prior), breaking a five-game losing streak to their rival Florida, a five-game losing streak to conference foe LSU, and a 15-game losing streak to rival Alabama, launching the Vols back into the top 2 in the AP Poll.
 On November 1, 2022, Heupel led the Vols to their first #1 ranking since 1998, in the first release of the College Football Playoffs rankings.
+Shortly thereafter, they tumbled down the rankings after losing to #2 Georgia and a historic upset loss to then-unranked South Carolina, knocking them out of playoff contention.
 Heupel capped off the 11–2 season with a 31–14 win over the Clemson Tigers in the Orange Bowl.
 Tennessee's 11 wins were the most for the program since 2001 and tied for the second-most in school history.
 He won SEC Coach of the Year for the 2022 season.

 On January 24, 2023, ESPN reported that Tennessee had reached a contract extension agreement that will keep Heupel in Knoxville until 2029, with an annual salary of $9 million.

+2023 season

+In his third year at Tennessee, Heupel led the Vols to an 9–4 season, with a 4–4 record in the SEC.
+Tennessee defeated the Iowa Hawkeyes 35–0 in the Citrus Bowl to cap off the 2023 season.
+Tennessee finished ranked #21 in the CFP final rankings.